How to avoid blurry product still photographs

 Other posts you might be interested in :

+How to photograph eyewear for online stores?
 This case study — the first in our new series — gives you all the essentials to produce high-fidelity photographs of eyewear for your online store.
 It’s based on the expertise of several product photographers, graphic designers and marketing executives.
-1- Set up Unwrap your items and organize them by category, by model / design, […]
+Discover our product photography tutorial.
+1- How to photograph […]

 There has always been a special interest for home decoration and interior furniture: home is at the same time a safe and relaxing place but also a new meeting spot with friends.